 Pippa Norris, the Paul F. McGuire Lecturer in Comparative Politics, has taught at Harvard for a quarter century.
 She is also ARC Laureate Fellow and Professor of Government and International Relations at the University of Sydney.
-A comparative political scientist she focuses on democracy and democratization, public opinion and elections, political communications, and gender politics.
-She directs The Electoral Integrity Project, which she established in 2012 with a team based at Sydney and Harvard.
-She is ranked 4th worldwide in political science citations by Google Scholar, with an H index of .84.
-She is ranked in the top 10% of scholars across all disciplines in papers downloaded from the SSRN.
+A comparative political scientist, she focuses on democracy, public opinion and elections, political communications, and gender politics.
+She directs The Electoral Integrity Project, established in 2012 at Sydney and Harvard universities.
+She serves as Vice-President of APSA.
+She is ranked 4th worldwide in political science citations by Google Scholar, with an H index of .89 and in the top 5% of scholars across all disciplines by the SSRN.

-A prolific author and international public speaker, she has published almost fifty books (many subsequently translated into dozens of languages).
-Those for Cambridge University Press include Strengthening Electoral Integrity (CUP 2017), the third of a trilogy on this subject, Why Elections Fail (2015), Why Electoral Integrity Matters (2014), Making Democratic Governance Work: The Impact of Regimes on Prosperity, Welfare and Peace (2012), Democratic Deficits: Critical Citizens Revisited (2011), Cosmopolitan Communications (with Inglehart, 2009), Driving Democracy (2008), Radical Right (2005), Sacred and Secular (with Inglehart, 2004, 2010, winner of the 2005 Virginia Hodgkinson Research Prize), Electoral Engineering (2004), Rising Tide (with Inglehart, 2003), Democratic Phoenix (2002), Digital Divide (2001), and A Virtuous Circle (2000) (winner of the 2006 Doris A. Graber prize for the best book in political communications).
-Forthcoming books include Cultural Backlash: The Rise of Populist-Aiuthoritarianism (CUP 2018, with Inglehart).
+She has published around fifty books (many subsequently translated into dozens of languages).
+These include Strengthening Electoral Integrity (CUP 2017), Why Elections Fail (2015), Why Electoral Integrity Matters (2014), Making Democratic Governance Work: The Impact of Regimes on Prosperity, Welfare and Peace (2012), Democratic Deficits: Critical Citizens Revisited (2011), Cosmopolitan Communications (with Inglehart, 2009), Driving Democracy (2008), Radical Right (2005), Sacred and Secular (with Inglehart, 2004, 2010, winner of the 2005 Virginia Hodgkinson Research Prize), Electoral Engineering (2004), Rising Tide (with Inglehart, 2003), Democratic Phoenix (2002), Digital Divide (2001), and A Virtuous Circle (2000) (winner of the 2006 Doris A. Graber prize for the best book in political communications).
+Forthcoming books include Cultural Backlash: Trump, Brexit and Populist-Authoritarianism (CUP 2018, with Inglehart).

 She has served (on sabbatical leave) as the Director of Democratic Governance at the United Nations Development Program in New York and on the executive of APSA, IPSA, and the PSA, as a consultant to the UN, OSCE, IDEA, UNESCO, the Council of Europe, NED, and UNDP.
 Her work has been published in more than a dozen languages.
 She holds a BA in Politics and Philosophy from Warwick University, and Master's and Doctoral degrees in politics from the London School of Economics.
-She is affiliated with the Minda de Gunzburg Center for European Studies, the Weatherhead Center for International Affairs, the Center for International Development, the Ash Center, and the Shorenstein Center.
-Class offerings include DPI-616 Public Opinion and DPI-413 Democratization.
+She is affiliated at Harvard with the Center for European Studies, the Weatherhead Center for International Affairs, the Center for International Development, the Ash Center, and the Shorenstein Center.
+Class offerings include DPI-616, DPI-416, and DPI-413.
 Full details: www.pippanorris.com.
 Twitter: #PippaN15

 Academic Journal/Scholarly Articles